Why We May Not Respond To Your RFP

 We have a hard and fast rule that we don't work for free.
 We wouldn't ask that of your team and we kindly ask for the same respect and consideration.
 At the end of the day, we are a small business, employ a highly trained staff of experts, and the incredibly vague RFP process disrespects both our creative thinking and unique perspective.
 It asks for free work and free ideas and would force us to prescribe solutions before we fully understand where you are and where we could go together.

 Blind dates suck.

 Let's be honest - very rarely do one-sided, myopic relationships fair well.
-Most harmonious and successful relationships, on the other hand, are transparent, collaborative, and include mutual trust and candor where both sides are happy-dancing the night away.
-We are picky about who we work with and it doesn't make sense for us to spend weeks writing "War and Peace" (AND make you read it) if we can quickly see if there might be a "fit at first conversation".
+On the other hand, most harmonious and successful relationships are transparent, collaborative, and include mutual trust and candor where both sides are happy-dancing the night away.
+We are picky about who we work with and it doesn't make sense for us to spend weeks writing "War and Peace" (AND make you read it) if we can quickly see if there might be a "fit at first conversation."
 We need a chance to determine the fit for ourselves.
 If the chemistry isn't there after a quick chat, let's both be honest about it and get back out there.

 We're not a commodity shop.

 We sell "business evolution," not commodities.
 If you're looking to simply check the proverbial box, an RFP may be the right approach as there are tons of theme hackers, offshore companies, website chop shops, and other cookie-cutter community sites that are happy to give you the same product they have given to all of their clients for years.
 These are the same tools and approaches that have turned the web into a wasteland of homogeny.
 If this sounds like what you're looking for, we're definitely not the right fit.
 If you endeavor to be different and innovative and you're looking for a guide to pull back the digital curtain on ideas that can help your business grow beyond what you ever thought possible, we should definitely chat.